Ronni Mok '20

 Eric Lee '21

-Eric is a sophomore in the School of Industrial and Labor Relations concentrating in Government with minors in History and International Relations.
+Eric is a sophomore in the School of Industrial and Labor Relations concentrating in finance.
 He hosted a panel on the Catalan independence and its impact on Europe in 2017 and as an analyst in the foreign policy center at the Roosevelt Institute, he is particularly interested in the geopolitics of East Asia and Europe.
-This past summer, Eric headed to Renmin University to study Mandarin and Chinese energy policy for a month.
 He enjoys long walks on the beach and a nice nap once in a while.